microsoft/rag-experiment-accelerator/promptflow/rag-experiment-accelerator/README.md

 ### QA Generation
 The `qa_generation` node will chunk each document and generate ground truth questions and answers for each chunk.

 Optionally, this node can be skipped by setting the input `should_generate_qa` to `false` and a set of user-provided ground truth questions and answers can be used.
 User-provided questions and answers should be in the `jsonl` file format and by default, in the location `./artifacts/eval_data.jsonl`.
-This location can be configured by updating the `eval_data_jsonl_file_path` value in `config.json`.
+This location can be configured by updating the `eval_data_file` value in `config.json`.
 Each line of the `jsonl` file should contain the keys:
 - `user_prompt` field contains the generated question
 - `output_prompt` field contains the generated answer
 - `context` field contains the document sections from which the question-answer pair was generated